mdn/content/files/en-us/web/api/webgpu_api/index.md

 - A render pipeline renders graphics, typically into a {{htmlelement("canvas")}} element, but it could also render graphics offscreen.
 It has two main stages:
   - A vertex stage, in which a vertex shader takes positioning data fed into the GPU and uses it to position the vertices of triangles (the basic building block of rendered graphics) in 3D space by applying specified effects like rotation, translation, or perspective.
 The vertices are then assembled into triangles and rasterized by the GPU to figure out what pixels each one should cover on the drawing canvas.
   - A fragment stage, in which a fragment shader computes the color for each pixel covered by the triangles produced by the vertex shader.
 These computations frequently use inputs such as images (in the form of textures) that provide surface details and the position and color of virtual lights.
 - A compute pipeline is for general computation.
-A compute pipeline contains a single compute stage, in which a compute shader takes general data, processes it in parallel across a specified number of workgroups, then returns the result in a buffer.
-The buffer can contain any kind of data.
+A compute pipeline contains a single compute stage in which a compute shader takes general data, processes it in parallel across a specified number of workgroups, then returns the result in one or more buffers.
+The buffers can contain any kind of data.

 The shaders mentioned above are sets of instructions processed by the GPU.
 WebGPU shaders are written in a low-level Rust-like language called [WebGPU Shader Language](https://gpuweb.github.io/gpuweb/wgsl/) (WGSL).

 There are several different ways in which you could architect a WebGPU app, but the process will contain the following steps:

 1. [Create shader modules](#create_shader_modules): Write your shader code in WGSL and package it into one or more shader modules.
 2. [Get and configure the canvas context](#get_and_configure_the_canvas_context): Get the `webgpu` context of a `<canvas>` element and configure it to receive information on what graphics to render from your GPU logical device.
-This step is not necessary if your app has no graphical output, such as one which only uses compute pipelines.
+This step is not necessary if your app has no graphical output, such as one that only uses compute pipelines.
-3. [Create buffers containing your data](#create_a_buffer_and_write_our_triangle_data_into_it): The data that you want processed by your pipelines needs to be stored in GPU buffers so the app can access it.
+3. [Create resources containing your data](#create_a_buffer_and_write_our_triangle_data_into_it): The data that you want processed by your pipelines needs to be stored in GPU buffers or textures to be accessed by your app.
-4. [Create a pipeline](#define_and_create_the_rendering_pipeline): Define a pipeline descriptor that describes the desired pipeline in detail, including the required data structure, shaders, and resource layout, then create a pipeline from it.
+4. [Create pipelines](#define_and_create_the_render_pipeline): Define pipeline descriptors that describe the desired pipelines in detail, including the required data structure, shaders, and resource layouts, then create pipelines from them.
+Our basic demos only contain a single pipeline, but non-trivial apps will usually contain multiple pipelines for different purposes.
 5. [Run a compute/rendering pass](#running_a_rendering_pass): This involves a number of substeps:
    1. Create a command encoder that can encode a set of commands to be passed to the GPU to execute.
    2. Create a pass encoder object on which commands can be directly issued.
-   3. Run commands to specify which pipeline to use, what buffer(s) to get the required data from, how many drawing operations to run (in the case of a render pipeline), etc.
+   3. Run commands to specify which pipelines to use, what buffer(s) to get the required data from, how many drawing operations to run (in the case of render pipelines), etc.
    4. Finalize the command list and encapsulate it in a command buffer.
    5. Submit the command buffer to the GPU via the logical device's command queue.

 In the sections below, we will examine a basic render pipeline demo, to allow you to explore what a pipeline requires.
-Later on, we'll also examine a [basic compute pipeline](#basic_compute_pipeline) example, looking at how it differs from the rendering pipeline.
+Later on, we'll also examine a [basic compute pipeline](#basic_compute_pipeline) example, looking at how it differs from the render pipeline.

 ## Basic render pipeline